 For direct domestic real estate investments, our goal is carbon-neutral energy use by 2027.
 We are committed to energy efficiency agreements in the real estate sector (VAETS and TETS), both for business premises and housing.
 We have also set our own additional targets for reducing specific consumption in direct real estate investments, which are more demanding than the targets of energy efficiency agreement for the real estate sector.
 We will save five per cent of the specific consumption of electricity and 10 per cent of the specific consumption of heat from the 2019 level by 2025.

 Elo strives to promote the implementation of the UN Sustainable Development Goals.
-Our target is to increase investments in sustainable solutions.

-Sustainable solutions refer to activities that aim to respond to significant societal and ecological challenges.
+Our target is to increase investments in activities that aim to respond to significant societal and ecological challenges.
 For listed equity and corporate bond investments, our target is to double the investments in sustainable solutions by 2030 compared to the 2021 level.

-We have excluded certain sectors from our direct investments on ethical or climate basis: tobacco manufacturers, companies producing controversial weapons and companies that derive more than 15 per cent of their turnover from activities related to coal production or the use of coal in energy production, without a clear strategy for reducing the use of coal.
+We have excluded certain sectors from our direct investments on ethical or climate basis: tobacco manufacturers, companies producing controversial weapons and companies that derive more than 15 per cent of their revenue from activities related to coal production or the use of coal in energy production.
+From the beginning of 2024, we tightened the portfolio restrictions for fossil fuels in direct listed equity and corporate bond investments.
+We exclude energy companies from these investments if more than five per cent of their renevue is related to Arctic oil or gas production or extraction of oil sands.
+Moreover, we do not invest in companies that are planning new coal investments.